NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 development environments.
 This section highlights three of the primary environments in order of relevance.

-All of the development prequisites, such as [Webpack](https://webpack.js.org/) and [NodeJS](https://nodejs.org/en/download/) are listed in the [Dockerfile](.devcontainer/Dockerfile).
-This file can be opened in a text editor and the install commands can be used to configure the prequisites outside of a [dev container](#dev-containers).
+All of the development prerequisites, such as [Webpack](https://webpack.js.org/) and [NodeJS](https://nodejs.org/en/download/) are listed in the [Dockerfile](.devcontainer/Dockerfile).
+This file can be opened in a text editor and the install commands can be used to configure the prerequisites outside of a [dev container](#dev-containers).

 ### Dev Containers